gxlmyacc/react-url-loader/README.md

       limit: 2048,
       publicPath: '',
       publicStylePath: '../',
-      fallback: 'react-asset-loader',
+      fallback: 'react-url-loader',
       name: 'images/[name].[ext]?[hash]'
     }
   ]
 }
 ```

-`react-asset-loader` will choose `publicPath` or `publicStylePath` based on the image from `react component render function` or `style file`.
+`react-url-loader` will choose `publicPath` or `publicStylePath` based on the image from `react component render function` or `style file`.

 ## License